Chunyu-Lin-bjtu/autoware-wiki/Home.md

 ## Welcome to the Autoware.AI Wiki

-Autoware.AI is ROS-based open-source software enabling self-driving vehicles to be tested in private areas, urban roads, and highways.
-Another variant of Autoware, _a.k.a._, [Autoware.Auto](https://gitlab.com/AutowareAuto), is also under development for the purpose of commercial deployment of self-driving vehicles.
+Autoware.AI is **ROS-based open-source software**, enabling self-driving vehicles to be tested in private areas, urban roads, and highways.
+Another variant of Autoware, _a.k.a._, [Autoware.Auto](https://gitlab.com/AutowareAuto), is also under development for the purpose of commercial deployment of self-driving vehicles with functional safety capabilities.
 The current version of Autoware.AI provides, but not limited to, the functional modules described below.

 _Localization_ depends on **3D high-definition map** data and the **NDT** algorithm.
 The result of _Localization_ is complemented by the **Kalman Filter** algorithm, using odometry information obtained from **CAN** messages and **GNSS/IMU** sensors.